Dødedans i London, Tottel

 Death speaketh to the Abbesse.

-AND ye my lady, gentle dame Abbesse,
+ANd ye my lady gentle dame Abbesse,

-With your mantel[le]s furred large and wyde,
+250 With your mantels furred large and wyde,

-Thogh* ye be tender borne of gentle bloode,
+If ye be tender borne of gentle bloode,

-For after death[e] no man hath no good.
+For after death no man hath no good.

 Abbedissen